boythatcodes/saimeter/README.md

 # saimeter

-⚠️⚠️ It requires chartjs library ⚠️⚠️
+⚠️⚠️ It requires canvasjs library ⚠️⚠️